Authentic Tai Chi classes in

 Our teaching is built on internal Tai Chi principles...

-Our goal is to stay ‘in principle’ not just during class, but in everyday life – when sitting, standing, moving, or interacting.
+The benefits of Tai Chi come from embodying the internal principles – what we call being ‘in principle’.
+Our goal is to stay ‘in principle’ not just during class, but in everyday life – when sitting, standing, moving, or interacting with others.

 What are the internal Tai Chi principles?

 You can only fully understand Tai Chi principles by experiencing them in your own body.
-And they are transmitted best by a teacher who has them in their own body.
+And they are best transmitted by a teacher who has them in their own body.

 However, at Beginners level, we have some simpler and more easily understood words to